AdaCore/spark2014/docs/ug/getting_started.rst

    This User's Guide applies to the latest development version of the |SPARK|
    toolset.
 If you're using a SPARK GPL release, some of the described features do not apply.
-Refer to the version of the |SPARK| Toolset User's Guide shipping with your release, available through :menuselection:`Help --> SPARK` in GPS and GNATbench IDEs, or under ``share/doc/spark`` in your
+Refer to the version of the SPARK 2014 User's Guide shipping with your release, available through :menuselection:`Help --> SPARK` in GPS and GNATbench IDEs, or under ``share/doc/spark`` in your
    |SPARK| installation.